 By default, the modem router is in router mode.
 This means that it works both as a modem and as a router.
-You can share the Internet connection without using another router.
+You can share the Internet connection without using another router or gateway.
+If you want to connect a gateway or router to the modem router, you must log in to the modem router and change its Router Mode setting.